 - GPA requirement: The minimum GPA requirement to study off-campus is a cumulative GPA of 2.75.
 If you have below this requirement, you may have the option to petition.

 - Academic & Social Standing with College: As part of the application process, OCSE will contact the Office of Academic Advising and the Student Conduct office to confirm you are in good social and academic standing with the College.
+An issue could affect your ability to study off campus.

 - All students should meet Skidmore requirements and the requirements of their chosen program before applying.
 Consult with OCSE if you have any questions regarding your eligibility.